Pharmaceutical Drugs

 The government spent £424m stockpiling a drug to treat flu despite there being question marks over the effectiveness of the medicine called Tamiflu, a public spending watchdog has found.

-Interim CDC guidanceopens in a new tab or window suggests initiating antiviral treatment with a neuraminidase inhibitor as early as possible for symptomatic outpatients, and using oseltamivir to treat severe, progressive, or complicated H5N1.
-For people who meet the epidemiologic exposure criteria, oseltamivir also is recommended as prophylaxisopens in a new tab or window.
+Interim CDC guidance suggests initiating antiviral treatment with a neuraminidase inhibitor as early as possible for symptomatic outpatients, and using oseltamivir to treat severe, progressive, or complicated H5N1.
+For people who meet the epidemiologic exposure criteria, oseltamivir also is recommended as prophylaxis.
 Still, Schaffner noted that "antivirals are by no means a panacea."
 Andrew Pavia, MD, professor and chief of the division of pediatric infectious diseases at the University of Utah in Salt Lake City, said that while evidence indicates oseltamivir would be effective, "effective doesn't mean it's an ideal drug."
 For instance, oseltamivir, like other antivirals, is most effective if taken in the first 48 hours, which can be a difficult window to catch.

 Zanamivir (Relenza)